ibm-cloud-docs/dns-svcs/cr-delete-fwd-rules.md

 - **-i, --instance** is the instance name or ID.
 If this is not set, the context instance specified by `dns instance-target INSTANCE` is used instead.
 - **-f, --force** deletes the custom resolver forwarding rule without prompting for confirmation.

-## Deleting custom resolver forwarding rules using the API
+## Deleting custom resolver forwarding with using the API
 {: #api-cr-fwd-rules-delete}
 {: api}